L’Albufera (Valencia)

 Valencia-València

-This ancient marine gulf, evolved into a freshwater lake, is one of the most important wetlands in Spain.
+This former marine gulf, now a freshwater lake, is one of the most important wetlands in Spain.

 Valencia-València (Region of Valencia):